JetBrains/guide/site/webstorm/tips/toggle-options-in-find/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: >
-  Did you know that the *Find Action* popup (*Cmd/Ctrl+Shift+A*) not only lets you quickly

-  find actions you don’t know the shortcuts for but also helps toggle some of the IDE

-  configuration options?
 ---
+Did you know that the *Find Action* popup (*Cmd/Ctrl+Shift+A*) not only lets you quickly find actions you don’t know the shortcuts for but also helps toggle some of the IDE configuration options?